Executive Director and Chief Development Officer

 Adult Programs Lecturer

-British-born pianist Rachel Franklin is much in demand as performer, music lecturer and teacher.
-As a Pro Musicis International Award winner, she gave her solo debuts in Carnegie Recital Hall, New York, and Jordan Hall, Boston.
-The Boston Globe enthused about her “beautiful differentiations of color, touch and texture” and described a performance on her solo debut CD as “not inferior…to the recorded performances by Cortot and Rubinstein.”
-She has also given European Pro Musicis solo debuts in Paris and Rome.
-At the Wigmore Hall, London, critics applauded her “stunning individuality,” “exquisite dynamic control,” and “amazing power and solidity of technique.”
+Rachel Franklin has concertized in major halls across Europe, Canada and the US.
+When, as a Pro Musicis International Award winner, she gave her solo debuts in Carnegie Recital Hall, New York, and Jordan Hall, Boston, the Boston Globeenthused about her “beautiful differentiations of color, touch and texture” and described a performance on her solo debut CD as “not inferior…to the recorded performances by Cortot and Rubinstein.”
 The Washington Post has praised her “cool-headed bravura and panache” and the Baltimore Sun lauded “a flawless crystalline technique, and warmth and electricity in her playing.”
-Recent successes include concertos with the Piedmont Symphony Orchestra, the Annapolis Symphony Orchestra, the Amadeus Orchestra, the Arlington Philharmonic, Washington Sinfonietta, the Symphony of the Potomac and the Columbia Orchestra.

 Rachel Franklin studied at the Yehudi Menuhin School, the Royal College of Music, and the Rubin Academy of Music, Tel Aviv University, where she won First Prize in the school’s piano competition and received highest honors upon graduation.